—Harlot or Heroine?

 By Shep Lenchek

-Both definitions confirm that the Indians saw Cortes and his spokesperson as a single unit.
+Both definitions confirm that the Indians saw Cortes and his spokeswoman as a single unit.
 They recognized that what they heard were the words of Malinche, not La Malinche.
-So much for the charge that she was a traitor, instigating the destruction of the Aztec Empire.
+So much for the charge that she was a traitor, helping to instigate the destruction of the Aztec Empire.

 In more recent times the term Malinchista has been used by some to describe those who dislike Mexicans.
 But Doña Marina deserves better.
 A fearless, loyal and determined woman, she was a heroine who helped save Mexico from its brutal bloodthirsty rulers — and in doing so she played a major role in fashioning what is today one of the most dynamic societies in all of Latin America.